 The Ghost has a 12mm drop which aids in shifting weight away from the plantar and onto your forefoot.
 This helps reduce strain on the plantar and can help alleviate and prevent plantar fasciitis pain.
 The Ghost also offers a slightly wider than average toe box for some extra room.

-So the ride of the shoe feels quite similar, the overall comfort level around the foot should definitely be an upgrade from the Ghost 13.
-We cover some more of the technical details and differences from previous models in our review of the Brooks Ghost 14.
+So the ride of the shoe feels quite similar, the overall comfort level around the foot should definitely be an upgrade from the Ghost 14.

 Advantages